PROGRAM & SERVICES

 Training programs provided:

-Weekly and monthly classes assist and train them to acquire good verbal and presentation skills.
-We aim to nurture good leaders by encouraging our trainees to present in events or ceremonies.
+Weekly and monthly classes to assist and train them to acquire good verbal and presentation skills.
+We aim to nurture good leaders by encouraging our trainees to present during events or ceremonies.

 Short Training Courses provided: